redgetan/riversub/README.md

     $ cd chef_repo_river
     $ ./deploy.sh vm

+  Convert to HTTPS instead of ssh (too much hassle, has to add ssh pub key of each user to repo,then need to configure agentforwarding, ssh-add stuff)

   If everything goes well, your rails project is now fully setup in the VM.
 All you need to do is ssh into it and go to /vagrant directory where the rails project is located at.

     $ ssh default